-Banya is a common Russian word for a steam sauna which has old cultural roots across Eastern European countries like Belarus, Russia, Ukraine and others.
+Banya is a common Slavic word for a steam sauna which has old cultural roots across Eastern European countries like Belarus, Russia, Ukraine and others.
 For generations it used to be a central point to relax, improve health and socialise.
 Due to deep treatment by wet heat that opens your skin pores it was considered as the only place for “real” cleaning of body and soul.
 Banya was considered so important that in a Belarusian village, for example, most of the families would have a dedicated sauna house (banya) as a “must have”, second to the house they live in.

 Difference between dry (Finnish) sauna and Banya

 Dry saunas are the most common and widely used type of saunas in Australia (your gym or swimming pools would have one of them).
 They are creating dry heat with humidity of about 15% - 30% and temperatures in a range of 80C - 90C.
 This type of saunas are known as “Finnish” saunas.
 However, original finish saunas used to be wood fired with humid steam in a wooden house.
 Over time it became more convenient to have dry saunas with electric heating in urban settings.
 This is how modern “finish” style sauna originated.

 On the other hand, banya is a based on high humidity and lower temperatures of 60C to 80C.
 Due to high humidity your perceived heat is higher than in dry saunas.
 The humidity in Banya is not constant and varies after each time water is being added on rocks.